MicrosoftDocs/PowerShell-Docs/dsc/pullClientConfigID.md

 PullClientConfigID
 ```

-In the script, the **ConfigurationRepositoryShare** block defines the pull server, which in this case, is just a SMB share.
+In the script, the **ConfigurationRepositoryShare** block defines the pull server, which in this case, is just an SMB share.

-## Setup a Pull Client to download Resources
+## Set up a Pull Client to download Resources

 If you specify only the **ConfigurationRepositoryWeb** or **ConfigurationRepositoryShare** block in your LCM configuration (as in the previous examples), the pull client will pull resources from the same location it retrieves its configurations.
 You can also specify separate locations for resources.
 To specify a resource location as a separate server, use the **ResourceRepositoryWeb** block.
-To specify a resource location as a SMB share, use the **ResourceRepositoryShare** block.
+To specify a resource location as an SMB share, use the **ResourceRepositoryShare** block.

 > [!NOTE]
 > You can combine **ConfigurationRepositoryWeb** with **ResourceRepositoryShare** or **ConfigurationRepositoryShare** with **ResourceRepositoryWeb**.
 Examples of this are not shown below.